Key Product Details

 Predicted Molecular Mass

-Scientific Data Examples for Recombinant Human TIM-1/KIM-1/HAVCR His-tag Protein, CF
+Scientific Data Images for Recombinant Human TIM-1/KIM-1/HAVCR His-tag Protein, CF

 Formulation, Preparation and Storage